The mission of the Tax Division is to collect taxes, inform stakeholders, and regulate charitable gaming.

 Gaming Inspections Conducted

 Analysis of results and challenges: The Tax Division believes that voluntary compliance is tied to how knowledgeable our taxpayers are about a specific tax program and if there are consequences for failing to comply with tax laws.
-This measure specifically targets the gaming tax, for which the Division also serves as the regulatory body.
-In FY2012, the Department of Revenue created the Criminal Investigations Unit (CIU) within the Commissioner's Office and transferred all investigators within the Tax Division, Child Support Services Division, and Permanent Fund Division to this unit.
+This measure specifically targets the charitable gaming fees and pull-tab tax, for which the Tax Division also serves as the regulatory body.
+In FY 2012, the Department of Revenue created the Criminal Investigations Unit (CIU) within the Commissioner's Office and transferred all investigators within the Tax Division, Child Support Services Division, and Permanent Fund Division to this unit.
 Although the Tax Division no longer has its own investigators, the CIU conducts routine inspections of gaming operators and permittees on behalf of the Tax Division to ensure that they are conducting gaming activities as required by law.
 During inspections, the taxpayer has the opportunity to ask questions about the gaming program and the investigator can educate the taxpayer about the gaming laws.
 We believe that routine inspections are a good way to promote voluntary compliance and conformance to gaming laws.

 Inspections consist of visiting a licensee's establishment to ensure that they are conducting gaming activities in accordance with current statutes and regulations.
 Investigations go beyond merely inspecting an establishment and many include requesting books and records, interviewing employees and members of the community, and other follow-up to ensure that a licensee is in full compliance with gaming laws.
 CIU investigators work closely with Tax Division gaming auditors on many investigations and oftentimes those investigations lead to audits of permittees and/or operators by Tax Division staff.

-|A3: Core Service - Facilitate voluntary compliance|
+|A3: Core Service - Facilitate Voluntary Compliance|

 Target #1: Conduct five new compliance projects to identify non-filers.